AndrewMyint/candocrew/README.md

 - [Streamlit](https://streamlit.io/) for providing an easy-to-use framework for building web apps.
 - [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) for the OCR engine.
 - [Pandas](https://pandas.pydata.org/) for data manipulation and analysis.
+- [Keras](https://keras.io/) for the deep learning model used in image classification.